stilvoid/Ire/README.md

 If you were to include this as part of a larger program, you would want:

     # Print out "Hello, world"
-    //Hello, world/btp
+    //Hello, world/tp

-The `b` means that the entire data string is replaced by "Hello, world" and the `t` means that the change is not permanent and only applies for this line.
+The `t` means that the change is not permanent and only applies for this line.

 Note that the comment line (`# print out "Hello, world"`) is actually also a command.
 It uses `#` as it's separator and then looks for something that matches ` Print out "Hello, world"`.
 Even if the data string did happen to match, it doesn't perform any action on it so it effectively gets ignored.